 – Force users to change their password upon the first login.
 When this option is activated, users will immediately be asked to change their password after the initial login to the platform.

 – Allow user provisioning via SFDC.
-Enable this option to allow the automatic provisioning of Salesforce users to the embedded version of Docebo, if these users do not exist yet.
-This option is always visible when synchronizing users, it is not available for Contacts and Custom Objects.
+Enable this option to allow the automatic provisioning of Salesforce users to the embedded version of Docebo, This option is always visible when synchronizing users, it is not available for Contacts and Custom Objects.
+When selecting this option, remember that the Salesforce username must match the Docebo username, and the field must be mapped accordingly in the data mapper.

 – Allow user provisioning via SAML / OpenID Connect /Auth0.
 Use these options to activate the user provisioning from the corresponding systems.
 The toggles listed in this area depend on the providers installed in your platform (even if not configured).
 Please note, the Just-In-Time Provisioning is available for these providers only.
 Refer to this article for further information on how to configure the user provisioning.